-If we assume Haegeman's (1997) and Roberts' (1999) analysis of V2 which excludes V3 sequences on the basis of a restriction on movement through the lowest CP position, we predict that: a) if V2 is a condition which leads to the deletion of EPP features, we expect that no element wh-operator which satifies the V2 requirement), has the effect of rendering LD much more common in interrogative which is directly merged in a higher CP can satisfy this condition.
+If we assume Haegeman's (1997) and Roberts' (1999) analysis of V2 which excludes V3 sequences on the basis of a restriction on movement through the lowest CP position, we predict that: a) if V2 is a condition which leads to the deletion of EPP features, we expect that no element which is directly merged in a higher CP can satisfy this condition.
 Hence, only elements that are merged in or moved to (or through) SpecFin can satisfy V2, while elements that are merged higher than this position cannot.
-This prediction is borne out, as no LD or HT can satisfy the V2 requirement. b) On the other side, V3 cases are possible only when the first of the two elements preceding the inflected verb is merged directly inside CP and not moved from within the clause Commento: is because all movements across SpecFin is banned by minimality.
+This prediction is borne out, as no LD or HT can satisfy the V2 requirement. b) On the other side, V3 cases are possible only when the first of the two elements preceding the inflected verb is merged directly inside CP and not moved from within the clause because all movements across SpecFin is banned by minimality.
 This prediction is also borne out, as the only elements that can occur in the first position of a V3 sequence are merged in CP.
-Hence, the restriction on type can be straightforwardly derived by Haegeman's (1997) and Robert's (1999) system: given that focalized elements and wh-items are both moved to the CP layer, they would both have to move to the low SpecCP position, which is not possible in an antisymmetric framework where there is only one specifier position as the one adopted here following Kayne Commento: Alternatively (1994).
-Alternatively, one of the two would have to move crossing the low SpecCP position, violating minimality.
-Therefore, a combination of two moved elements is never possible in V2 languages, nor is the combination of two elements merged in a higher CP. b) The second assumption is that the CP layer is split also in V2 languages; furthermore it is similar to the CP of non V2 languages as modern standard Italian and is made of (at least) the following projections:
+Hence, the restriction on type can be straightforwardly derived by Haegeman's (1997) and Robert's (1999) system: given that focalized elements and wh-items are both moved to the CP layer, they would both have to move to the low SpecCP position, which is not possible in an antisymmetric framework where there is only one specifier position as the one adopted here following Kayne (1994).
+Alternative by, one of the two would have to move crossing the low SpecCP position, violating minimality.
+Therefore, a combination of two moved elements is never possible in V2 languages, nor is the combination of two elements merged in a higher CP.